MingruiRayZhang/MingruiRayZhang.github.io/_pages/research.md

 nav_order: 2
 ---

+My research utilizes both econometric and analytical methodologies to examine the impact of technological innovations across various market contexts.
+I examine the impact of technology advancements, the dynamics of strategic collaborations, and the influence of consumers perceptions.
+Looking ahead, I aim to expand my research agenda to incorporate topics in Cyberscurity and Atificial Intelligence.

 ### Working papers

 - ***Harnessing Tensor Completion with Geo-location: Impacts of Smart Vending Machines in Urban Landscapes*** (with Wanning Chen, Yong Tan, Xusen Cheng)